ganrad/aks-aspnet-sqldb-rest/README.md

     # Update 'execute' permissions on the shell script 'start-load.sh'
     $ chmod 700 ./shell-scripts/start-load.sh
     #
-    # Run the 'start-load.sh' script for a few minutes.
+    # Run the 'start-load.sh' script.
+Provide the following parameter values when invoking the script.
+    #   counter - No. of test runs.
+Set this to a value between 20 - 50.
+    #   svcIpAddress - External IP Address (Azure LB) for the Claims API microservice in 'development' namespace
+    #   dataDir - Directory where sample claims data (json files) are stored - ./test-data
-    $ ./shell-scripts/start-load.sh
+    $ ./shell-scripts/start-load.sh <counter> <svcIpAddress> <dataDir>
     #
-    # Wait for a few minutes for the 'metrics-server' to receive the latest compute metrics
+    # Wait for a few minutes for HPA resource to receive the latest compute metrics from the 'metrics-server'.
-    # from 'heapster'.
+    # The metrics-server receives the metrics data for pods by invoking the summary API exposed by kubelet.
+    # The kubelet in turn receives metrics data from the cAdvisor libraries running within the Linux kernel.
     #
     # Login to another terminal window via SSH.
 Check the no. of 'auto' scaled instances.
     # The underlying 'replica set' should have auto scaled the no. of instances to > 1 < 10